-The top university in the 2018 table is King Abdulaziz University located in Saudi Arabia.
-All the universities in the top five are in the Middle East, while universities situated in North Africa – including universities from Egypt, Tunisia and Algeria – feature further down the list.
+The top university is King Abdulaziz University, in Saudi Arabia.
+All the universities in the top five are in the Middle East, while universities situated in North Africa – including universities in Egypt, Tunisia and Algeria – feature further down the list.

-The most represented country in the ranking is Egypt, with nine universities altogether.
-Saudi Arabia is next, with five institutions; the United Arab Emirates have four; Jordan and Morocco have three; Tunisia has two; and Kuwait, Lebanon, Qatar, Oman and Algeria each have one university on the list.
+The most represented country in the ranking is Egypt, with 34 universities altogether.
+Saudi Arabia is next, with 32 institutions.

 Many of the universities featured in the ranking are specialist science and technology universities.